 Please see below for material that should NOT be placed with curbside recycling.

 - Flatten cardboard boxes before placing in your blue recycling cart.
 Larger pieces of cardboard that do not easily fit inside the cart should be cut into smaller pieces or dropped off at a depot for recycling.

 - Ensure recyclables are empty, clean and dry.
 Items don’t need to be spotless, a quick rinse is all you need!
 This will help reduce pests, odours and mess, and results in more material being recycled.

 - Keep items soiled with food, grease and liquids out of curbside recycling.
-Paper items that are soiled can be placed with curbside compostables.
+Paper items that are soiled can be placed in your green compost cart.

-- Remove caps, lids and pumps from containers and place loose in curbside recycling.
+- Remove caps, lids and pumps from containers and place loose in your blue recycling cart.

 - Leave labels on.
 There is no need to remove these anymore as new technology allows for label removal to take place at the processing facility.

-- If you have plastics that are the same container type, shape and resin code (the number in the triangle symbol), feel free to stack them before placing with curbside recycling.
+- If you have plastics that are the same container type, shape and resin code (the number in the triangle symbol), feel free to stack them before placing in your blue recycling cart.

-- Stretchy and crinkly plastics are not accepted with curbside recycling and need to be dropped off at a depot.
+- Stretchy and crinkly plastics are not accepted in your blue recycling cart and need to be dropped off at a depot.

 Materials not accepted in curbside recycling may be accepted for drop off at a recycling depot or other location in the City as part of various Product Stewardship programs.
 The City’s Residential Recycling Drop-Off Handbook provides information on how recycling is set up in our community and province.
 A list of local recycling depots is available on the City’s website and additional drop off locations can be found by searching your material in the Waste Wizard.